meltano/meltano/README.md

 Meltano stands for the [steps of the data science life-cycle](#data-science-lifecycle): Model, Extract, Load, Transform, Analyze, Notebook, and Orchestrate.

-## Getting Started

-Check out our [guide](https://meltano.com/guide/#getting-started) to getting started with Meltano.

 ## Documentation

-You can find our documentation at [https://www.meltano.com](https://www.meltano.com).
+You can find our documentation at [https://www.meltano.com/docs/](https://www.meltano.com/docs/).

-For more information on the source code and running it locally, you can find them in the [docs directory on this project](https://gitlab.com/meltano/meltano/tree/master/docs).
+For more information on the source code for the docs and running it locally, you can find them in the [docs directory on this project](https://gitlab.com/meltano/meltano/tree/master/docs).

 ## Contributing to Meltano